 - What are the basic parameters of their role?
-Are they currently working directly with service users and will this continue? - Can their working hours and local ratios allow participation at the same time each week duing the project delivery?
-Will you need to adjust rotas? - Do participating staff have annual leave booked or are there any events in the centre's timetable or calendar which may interrupt regular participation? - What is needed so staff have time to reflect on the music session with the therapist, away from service users? - Beyond the staff themselves, who else needs to know about the project and the staff's involvement to minimise risks to their participation? - Will participating staff have time and appropriate opportunities to put their new skills into practice and continue to use music after the proejct ends?
+Are they currently working directly with service users and will this continue? - Can their working hours and local ratios allow participation at the same time each week during the project delivery?
+Will you need to adjust roles? - Do participating staff have annual leave booked or are there any events in the centre's timetable or calendar which may interrupt regular participation? - What is needed so staff have time to reflect on the music session with the therapist, away from the service users? - Beyond the staff themselves, who else needs to know about the project and the staff's involvement to minimise risks to their participation? - Will participating staff have time and appropriate opportunities to put their new skills into practice and continue to use music after the project ends?

-The staff involved have put their learning into practice developing their confidence and seeing a really significant impact on the children.
+66 The staff involved have put their learning into practice developing their confidence and seeing a really significant impact on the children.99 Nursery Manager

-The staff are keen to keep the sessions going but do need prompting to do so in a timely way as this could be delayed due to other pressures, once started the enthusiasm is readily maintained.
+66 The staff are keen to keep the sessions going but do need prompting to do so in a timely way as this could be delayed due to other pressures; once started the enthusiasm is really maintained.
+99